 With the speakers connected, push the front panel button to activate the amplifier.
-The "Power" LED will come on.
+The meter lights will come on.
+The meter on the front should go to somewhere between one-third and half way up, reflecting the bias on the output stage.